New York Golden Gloves: History

 As the years continued, New York and Chicago opened their Golden Gloves tournaments to boxers living outside the cities.
 New York took entries from the East Coast, Chicago from the Central US, and, by 1932, West Coast cities were represented by the Intercities championships and competed in the Golden Gloves Tournaments of Champions.
 (Intercities champions had to be sponsored by a newspaper or radio station in order to compete.)

 In 1962, further changes led to the eventual creation of the "Golden Gloves of America, Inc." By that time, boxing was no longer needed to sell sports pages during the winter.
 Boxing matches became too expensive for the newspapers to sponsor, and the pay-off in sales revenues no longer made it feasible.
 Televisions were in homes throughout the country, enabling people to watch the matches from home.
 The Chicago Tribune dropped out as a sponsor in 1962, however, boxers continued boxing for Chicago under the National Golden Gloves of the US leadership.
 The New York–Chicago rivalry continued another two years, although the New York Daily News went on strike, missing a year's tournament.
 When boxing continued in 1964, the New York Daily News also dropped their sponsorship and the Golden Gloves tournaments were taken over by the Golden Gloves of America, Inc. New York become one of the thirty or so franchises currently in existence today.

 In 1995, the New York Golden Gloves allowed women boxers to compete for the first time.

-The regional New York and Chicago Golden Gloves Championships were the two crown jewels of the boxing mecca of the United States for nearly 70 years.
-To the individual fighters and the public there was no better achievement than participating, and especially winning, in the New York–Chicago Golden Gloves matches.
-As television viewing grew, the Intercities champions rivaled the New York and Chicago champions and the country demanded a national champion, hoping for a winner from their region.

 Structure of the tournaments

-The Chicago, New York, and Intercity tournaments are fought in eight weight divisions: 112 lb., 118 lb., 126 lb., 135.lb., 147 lb., 160 lb., 175 lb., 201.lb and 201+.
-Small Golden Gloves are given out to the winners of each weight category.
+The tournaments are fought in eight weight divisions: 112 lb., 118 lb., 126 lb., 135 lb., 147 lb., 160 lb., 175 lb., 201 lb and 201+ lb.